Nicholas-Ku/Projects/BruinNav/README.md

 # BruinNav

-BruinNav is a small C++ program that loads a street map, finds a route between two places using the A* pathfinding algorithm, and prints clear, human-readable turn-by-turn directions.
+BruinNav is a C++ program that loads a street map, finds a route between two places using the A* pathfinding algorithm, and prints clear, human-readable turn-by-turn directions.

 ---